7 Low Maintenance Houseplants You Absolutely Can't Kill

 A few well-placed plants can brighten up your space (and mood) instantly.
-Can’t keep plants alive--ever?
-These seven picks are so low-maintenance, they practically take care of themselves.
+Can’t keep plants alive—ever?
+These seven low maintenance house plants are so easy to look after, they practically take care of themselves.

 Craving a little warmth in your life?
 (Um, always.)
 The split-leaf philodendron lends a tropical vibe to whatever space it inhabits.
 Make sure it gets ample--though not direct--sunlight, and water it whenever the soil starts to feel dry.
 Unsurprisingly, these jungle-like plants thrive in humidity, so give the leaves a light misting once a day to keep them green and perky.